Every Gary Oldman Movie Ranked Worst To Best

 Adam Cassidy (Liam Hemsworth) finds himself caught in a technology war between his old boss Nicholas Wyatt (Gary Oldman) and Wyatt's competitor Jock Goddard (Harrison Ford).
 Adam soon finds himself stealing secrets and doing dirty work for both men while trying to protect his father (Richard Dreyfuss) and date the marketing director of Goddard's company, Emma Jennings (Amber Heard).

 Despite an all-star cast that also includes Embeth Davidtz, Julian McMahon, and Josh Holloway, this 2013 thriller fails to thrill.
-The cast and the slick production seem to be attempts to cover up a weak script that despite its seemingly intricate plot is surprisingly straightforward and underwhelming.
+The cast and the slick production seem to be attempts to cover up a weak script that, despite its seemingly intricate plot, is surprisingly straightforward and underwhelming.
 It was also a financial disaster, debuting as the 13th highest grossing film for its opening weekend, only making $3.5 million during that time.

 You might feel like you're missing out by not watching "Paranoia," but that itself is probably just paranoia.
 Find a better Gary Oldman film elsewhere on this list.

 Steven Bedalia (Matthew McConaughey) is shocked when his girlfriend Carol (Kate Beckinsale) tells him that she's pregnant with his child.
 Carol is even more shocked when it is revealed that Steven's entire family are dwarves, including his twin brother Rolfe (Gary Oldman).
 The couple debate whether to have the child when there is a risk the baby might also be a dwarf.
-Elsewhere in the film, Rolfe's French Marxist friend Maurice (Peter Dinklage) is involved in a romantic subplot with a hippy named Lucy (Patricia Arquette).
+Elsewhere in the film, Rolfe's French Marxist friend Maurice (Peter Dinklage) is involved in a romantic subplot with a hippie named Lucy (Patricia Arquette).

-Per a retrospective on the movie by Yahoo, writer and director Matthew Bright distanced himself from "Tiptoes."
-He had the screenplay credited to a pseudonym, Bill Weiner.
-However his displeasure with the film stemmed less from the controversial casting choice and more with the fact that the studio had trimmed his two and a half hour film down to a 90 minute cheesy romcom.
+Writer-director Matthew Bright later distanced himself from "Tiptoes," crediting the screenplay to a pseudonym, Bill Weiner.
+However his displeasure with the film stemmed less from the controversial casting choice and more with the fact that the studio had trimmed his two-and-a-half hour film down to a 90-minute cheesy romcom.
 At the film's 2004 premiere at Sundance, Bright actively criticized the producers when introducing the film.
+The extra hour of footage might have helped the pace and tone, but there's no tiptoeing around its biggest mistake of casting the 5-foot-9-inch Gary Oldman as a 4-foot-5-inch dwarf.

-50. Red Riding Hood (2011)
+52. Red Riding Hood

 In this update to the classic fairy tale, a village lives in fear of a dangerous werewolf.
 The town enlists a monster hunter, Father Solomon (Gary Oldman), to dispatch of the beast, but the fate of the village is actually in the hands of the red-hooded Valerie (Amanda Seyfried).
 She believes she may have a connection to the werewolf, but is it her arranged fiancé Henry (Max Irons), her true paramour Peter (Shiloh Fernandez), or someone much closer?

 Helmed by "Twilight" director Catherine Hardwicke, 2011's "Red Riding Hood" tries to incorporate some of that film's DNA into the mix with less than stellar results.
 While critics found Oldman and Seyfried's performances to be decent, they were harsher when it came to the film's supporting cast, the underwhelming love triangle plot, and the overly serious tone applied to the ludicrous script.
+If you're looking for a thrilling Gary Oldman adventure, this big bad wolf lacks bite.

-49. Lost in Space (1998)
+51. Lost in Space

 Based on the 1965 television show of the same name, 1998's "Lost in Space" follows the Robinson family (William Hurt, Mimi Rogers, Heather Graham, Lacey Chabert, Jack Johnson) and pilot Don West (Matt LeBlanc) as they venture off a dying Earth to populate a new planet.
 Things don't go as planned when the family's physician Dr. Zachary Smith (Gary Oldman) turns out to be a spy sent to sabotage their ship.
 Smith is abandoned by his co-conspirators and finds himself lost in space with the people he has betrayed.